 Let’s click on create new application to start afresh.
-Then we would be asked details about what would be the new application name, the environment name to be created (Elastic Beanstalk allows developers to create resources organised to different environments for different responsibilities under a single application) and the kind of application preconfigured.
+Then we would be asked details about what would be the new application name, the environment name to be created (Elastic Beanstalk allows developers to create resources organized to different environments for different responsibilities under a single application) and the kind of application configured.

 Next, we’d be asked to create a new role or tag an already existing role to our to-be created EC2 instance.
 This role provides all the necessary permissions and access levels for the EC2 instance onto other AWS resources such as S3 bucket and so on.
 For this we shall use “elasticbeanstalk-ec2-role” which is a default role for all EC2 instances created via Elastic Beanstalk.